 Johanna is an editor of Global Investigations Review's Guide to Compliance which examines financial crime compliance requirements and enforcement across the world with specific practical advice for companies and their lawyers and a consideration of emerging compliance fields such as ESG and crypto currency.

 Johanna is recognised as a leading individual in white-collar crime and corporate crime and investigations in all of the major directories, where she is described as “an outstanding lawyer and investigator who stands in the front rank of her profession.”
-She has been named as a Thought Leader in Investigations by Who's Who Legal and, in 2021, was named by Global Investigations Review on its Women in Investigations list – a global list of 100 women who are leaders in the field of investigations.
+She has been named as a Global Leader in Investigations by Who's Who Legal, and described as “a real standout player in the market” who is well regarded by peers for her “innovative thinking and unique solutions".
+In 2021, Jo was named by Global Investigations Review on its Women in Investigations list – a global list of 100 women who are leaders in the field of investigations.

 Partner, Mishcon de Reya LLP

 Partner, Kingsley Napley